-You will explore domestic and international tourism understanding that responsible principles are as applicable to the Yorkshire Dales as they are to The Gambia.
-In addition to developing your subject knowledge, you will learn how to plan, implement and evaluate responsible tourism polices and practices.
-You will look at real issues and solutions and develop the management skills you need to operate effectively at a strategic level within government, non-governmental and private sectors.
+You will explore domestic and international tourism and you will understand that the principles of responsible tourism are as applicable to the Yorkshire Dales as they are to The Gambia.
+In addition to developing your subject knowledge, you will learn how to plan, implement and evaluate responsible tourism policies and practices.

 Research Excellence Framework 2014

 Research Excellence Framework 2014: 59% of our research submitted was assessed as world leading or internationally excellent.

 Our teaching is grounded in industry consultancy and research.
 The quality of our research is evident in the outstanding results achieved in the Research Assessment Exercise completed in 2014 in which Leeds Beckett came second in the country for sport and exercise science, leisure and tourism.

 Staff teaching this course have played a leading role in the responsible tourism and hospitality movement through research and development work with the industry and government which enables our students to also play an important role in this sector.
 Lucy McCombes is a certified Travelife auditor and Dr Simon Woodward is chair of the ICOMOS-UK Cultural Tourism Committee and a Trustee of the Landscape Research Centre.